GrantQ9/Zoning-and-Rent/README.md

 # Zoning-and-Rent
-A website discussing the relationship between different kinds of zoning laws and rent in many municipalities
+A website discussing the relationship between different kinds of zoning laws and rent across many American municipalities, with a focus on minimum lot size.